vblancoOR/RedistributionCOVID19/02_Graphs/README.md

 # Graphs

 <h3>Redistribution vs. No Redistribution</h3>
 We have the graphs by means of regions, graph structures and objectives, which compare  the non-covered demand, that is, the number of patients needing a ventilator that were not attended due to the lack of this resource, if the proposed redistribution is carried out, or not, in the differen scenarios.
-Thus, here we have two section which are described in the project: *Redistribution vs. No Redistribution* section, and *Comparison of Non-covered Demand by Scenarios* section.  <br>
+Thus, here we have two section which are described in the project: _Redistribution vs. No Redistribution:_ section, and _Comparison of Non-covered Demand by Scenarios_ section.  <br>
   <br>

 The syntax of the files is: